 The particular matching algorithm that I use is block propensity score matching.
 I employ this method in order to ensure that desa and kelurahan are matched within the same geographic area, and hence that the results are analogous to those of the LPM.
-As highlighted by Heckman et al (1998) geographically-matched controls greatly reduces the potential selection bias, especially in the presence of heterogeneous effects, as it is the current case.
+As highlighted by Heckman et al. (1998) geographically-matched controls greatly reduce the potential selection bias, especially in the presence of heterogeneous effects, as it is the current case.
 This method is implemented in three steps.
 First, for each province, I estimate the propensity score, using a probit model in which the dependent variable is the kelurahan dummy.
-Second, I impose the common support condition within each province.36 Third, I divide the sample of villages into five subgroups for the corresponding quintile of the within-province propensity score distribution.
-I create a dummy variable for each of these groups.
-Finally, I regress the dependent variable of interest on the kelurahan dummy, the propensity score quintile dummies, province fixed effects and the full set of propensity score interval-province fixed effects interactions.
+Second, I impose the common support condition within each province.36 Third, I generate dummies for each quintile of the within-province distribution of the estimated propensity score.
+Finally, I regress the dependent variable of interest on the kelurahan dummy, the propensity score quintile dummies, province fixed effects, and the full set of propensity score interval-province fixed effects interactions.
 Therefore, this method is estimating the differences in the conditional expectation of the dependent variable between desa and kelurahan, that are in the same province and in the same interval of the propensity score estimate.37